palmeida7/Virtual-Pet/README.md

 The project was originally intended to be a "Virtual Pet."
 However, I sought to add more user interactions and randomize outcomes based on how a random function affects relevant attributes .

+I am importing Class and methods from maincopy.py into petcopy.py for my final project.

 ######some code snippets
 import random